Rushabh-Runwal/Learning-AI-Agents/10-multiagent-system-A2A/README.md

 ## Part of Series

-This is Day 10 of the 31 Days, 31 AI Agents series, exploring different AI agent architectures and patterns.
+This is Project 10 of the AI Agent Series, exploring different AI agent architectures and patterns.